WanderingSpaceThinker/nonexistence/_posts/2021-02-20-Starting-point.md

 This is a tough question that needs to be answered in depth and collectively.
 Personally, I lean more into the yes with conditions but I understand people that feel like we went too far when we started modifying our planet's ecosystem, endangering most of the living species, us in particular, in the process.

-For those who yearn for a simpler life, there might be a way to coexist with the growing convoluted mess we actually have but we'll have to discuss it [another time]({{site.baseurl}}/thoughts/Meta-society.html).
+For those who yearn for a simpler life, there might be a way to coexist with the growing convoluted mess we actually have but we'll have to discuss it another time[^1].

 Back on track, we have our major values but before adding more, I'd like to illustrate how I'd apply them on a real societal issue: death penalty.